haiku/haiku/docs/develop/busses/sdhci/sdhci_mmc_driver.md

     -trace sdhci* -trace sdbus* -trace sdcard*

 ### Testing and loading the driver
-The code is merged but not part of the default build because it's not useful for end users currently.
-In order to add the drivers to the image and load them, we need to adjust some buildfiles.
+The code is merged and part of the default Haiku build.

-The required changes are in [this changeset](https://review.haiku-os.org/c/haiku/+/448/8).

 ## Insight into the code and future tasks